 ## Estimated Feature Scores:

-## when i presented the supplementary budget to this
+## when i presented the supplementary budget to this house

-## that notwithstanding difficulties past
+## notwithstanding difficulties past

-We can plot the results of a fitted scaling model using textplot_scale1d()
+We can plot the results of a fitted scaling model using textplot_scale1d().

-The function also allows to plot scores by a grouping variable, in this case the party affiliation of the speakers.
+The function also allows you to plot scores by a grouping variable, in this case the party affiliation of the speakers.

 Finally, we can plot the estimated word positions and highlight certain features.

-textplot_scale1d(wf, margin = "features",
+textplot_scale1d(tmod_wf, margin = "features",

 highlighted = c("government", "global", "children",